anshul7931/MeanStackAngular6/frontend/README.md

 1. We need to import the service
 2. Add an instance for the same in the constructor.

+Now in ngOnInit method, we can call the service.

+Now we will create our material design, for that we will import all the necessary imports and further create issue.model.ts interface.
+After this open any component(list.component.ts) and import Router,MatTableDataSource and Issue (interface).Further start with the service calls and call them in ngOnInit method.

+According to UI we are adding actions intothe table rows like edit and delete a row for ever every row.For that we need event handler functions also.After all this we will edit the html file to display all the results in UI.

 For deployment , run ng build (dist folder will be created) For production deployment, run ng build --prod